Ada-France/aflex/templates/README.md

 transformations are supported:

 - `%if, %else, %end` conditions are used to decide to emit or drop some portion,
+- `%yydecl` pattern is expanded according to the `%yydecl` declaration in the scanner file or the default `YYLex` function declaration,
+- `%yytype` pattern is replaced by the content of the `%yytype {}` code block if there is one,
+- `%yyaction` pattern is replaced by the content of the `%yyaction {}` code block if there is one,
+- `%yywrap` pattern is replaced by the content of the `%yywrap {}` code block if there is one,
 - ${NAME} specific patterns are replaced by names that depend on the source grammar.
+- ${YYLEX} patterns are replaced by the `YYLex` function name

 The `%` must appear at beginning of the line and a `%` condition that is not recognized will generate a `Program_Error` when the template is expanded.